Comrade-rn/E2C-Arduino-Intro/DigitalIO.md

 `pinMode(ledPin, OUTPUT);`

 Now we want to turn the LED on when the button is pressed.
-To do so, add an `if` statement that will execute the code within the curly braces {} only if the button state is true (equal to 1):
+To do so, add, in the `loop()` section, an `if` statement that will execute the code within the curly braces {} only if the button state is true (equal to 1):

     if (btnState) {
       // Code here will execute only if btnState is true (1) }

-The issue is that as we saw in the previous example, because we set the button pin mode as `INPUT_PULLUP`, the `btnState` variable is true (1) when the button is released and false (0) when the button is pressed.
+As we saw in the previous example, because we set the button pin mode as `INPUT_PULLUP`, the `btnState` variable is true (1) when the button is released and false (0) when the button is pressed.
 To change this behavior, we will modify the line where we assign the result of the `digitalRead()` function to the `btnState` variable by adding the _logical NOT_ operator `!` in front of the call to `digitalRead()` function.

 `bool btnState = !digitalRead(btnPin);`